 The Czech Justice Ministry is in debt and cannot pay the companies it had commissioned, says Hospodarske noviny.
 The daily reported that one of the companies even sold its claims of nearly 60 million CZK to a foreign bank.
 The Ministry started renovating court buildings and constructing a new Justice Palace in Brno during the term of the former minister Pavel Nemec; it commissioned more renovation work than the ministry could afford, said the daily.

-Speaking on Czech television on Sunday, the minister said that there are
+on Czech television on Sunday, Ms Vesecka said that the decision to remove

 Mr Obst from the Cunek case was not taken by her personally, but by the

 Mr Obst was replaced on Friday by another attorney over a procedural mistake.
 The move brought strong reaction from the opposition during a parliamentary session on Friday, which was interrupted after both Social Democrat and Communist MPs failed to push through a debate on the matter.
 The Social Democrats have accused the government of trying to manipulate proceedings and have said they may consider calling for a vote of no-confidence in the centre-right government.
 Mr Cunek has been under investigation for several months now over allegations that he accepted a bribe while mayor of the Moravian town of Vsetin five years ago.